DUNE/dune-justin/docs/overview.md

-## Overview of the justIn workflow system
+## Overview of the justIN workflow system

-The justIn system includes all aspects of orchestrating the execution of code to generate simulated data and to process real or simulated data at computing sites around the world.
+The justIN system includes all aspects of orchestrating the execution of code to generate simulated data and to process real or simulated data at computing sites around the world.

-To make the most efficient use of the finite computing, network, and storage resources available to the experiment, the design of justIn was driven by the location and availability of data to be processed and it’s proximity to computing capacity as it becomes available.
+To make the most efficient use of the finite computing, network, and storage resources available to the experiment, the design of justIN was driven by the location and availability of data to be processed and it’s proximity to computing capacity as it becomes available.

 Efficiently matching CPU and data is a long-standing problem in